 I always find it very weird to arrive to a hotel in the dark, as I am never quite sure what to expect in day light.
 And although we were really happy with what we had seen in the dark, we weren’t quite ready for the daylight effect.
-The hotel was very well-kept and could be a real destination in itself (most people we met were staying there for a week or so), providing the perfect ‘close to town, resort experience’.
+The hotel was well-kept and could be a real destination in itself.
 I spent the morning at the spa, where I had a signature massage, while Mr. O chose to explore the beach and the pool – it is always nice to have some ‘me’ time, and we were reunited at lunchtime.

-Our afternoon was to be very different – and I cannot tell you how much I was looking forward to it.
-Viator had invited us to experience its private ‘Abu Dhabi Highlights Tour’, which takes 4-4.30h, originally aimed at cruise passengers.
+Our afternoon was to be very different – Viator had invited us to experience its private ‘Abu Dhabi Highlights Tour’, which takes 4-4.30h, originally aimed at cruise passengers.
 It is now offered to ‘normal’ visitors and it is the perfect day out.
 We were met by Ursula, a serial (and lovely) German expat, who has been in AD for over 7 years.
 We weren’t sure what to expect, but just went with the flow.
 We were also met by Bernard Richardson, who is the Dubai Flytographer.
 Dubai is only 1 hour drive away from Abu Dhabi, and we were very keen to capture the tour moments.

 Although I was wearing trousers and had covered arms, I had to cover up to visit the Sheik Zayed Mosque.
 It wasn’t easy as it was 42c, but obviously, in respect for local culture, it was the thing to do.
 We were incredibly impressed with this work of art – beautifully designed and finished – and certainly worth a visit.
 Needless to say, because we had Ursula with us, we learned things that we would never would on our own.